EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 1. A new browser tab will appear with the contents of the file.
 For example:

     ```text
-    Hello World to someuser from some-host.nsh.loc
+    Hello World to someuser from some-vm.nsh.loc
     ```

 * Close the tab.

-If you selected a back-end where your home directory is not common to both the Open OnDemand host and the back-end, then:
+If you selected a back-end where your home directory is not common to both the Open OnDemand VM and the back-end, then:

 1. Click **Open Terminal** to log into the back-end on which the job was run.
 Once logged in, your current directory will be changed to match the job context directory.
 1. View the job context directory: